 Get those counters out again!
 They can be used to model pictographs and bar graphs.
 If you happen to have graph paper, that will be handy, too.

-There’s probably many more items you have at home that would also help support your students as they develop mathematical reasoning and problem solving.
-I hope this list helps you to get started finding math manipulatives around your home!
-I’ll keep updating this list as I think of other great options, so be sure to bookmark!
+There’s probably many more items you have at home that would help support your students as they develop mathematical reasoning and problem-solving.
+I hope this list helps you to get started finding math manipulatives around your house that will work for virtual learning and homeschooling!